Hypfer/Valetudo/docs/_pages/general/newcomer_guide_late_2021.md

 Valetudo is a cloud replacement for vacuum robots enabling local-only operation.
 It is not a custom firmware.
 That means that it cannot change anything about how the robot operates.

-What it can do however is protect your data and enable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.
+What it can do however is protecting your data and enable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.